scenerystack/community/docs/learn/examples/demo-simulation.md

 ### 6. Layout 🖼

-Proper layout is a big part of ensuring users have the best experience possible when interacting with PhET sims.
+Proper layout is a big part of ensuring users have the best experience possible.
 Organize the checkbox and slider in their own control panel to the lower left of the screen.
-Look into the implementation of control panels in other PhET sims.
+Look into the implementation of control panels in [some PhET sims](https://github.com/phetsims).
 You might find a variety of ways this is done and all of them are right!
 Be inspired to take from the examples you see, or implement your own approach.

-<details><summary>Hint</summary> In PhETmarks, Scenery/layout-documentation is the best place to learn about all the amazing tools that have been built for layout management.
+<details><summary>Hint</summary> [Scenery Layout](../scenery-layout.md) is the best place to learn about all the amazing tools that have been built for layout management.
 Start there to discover what tools you have at your disposal, and narrow down the approach you want to use.</details>

 ### 7. You did it! 🎉

 Great job you got through all the exercises!
 Give yourself a pat on the back, you just learned a lot.
-To get feedback on your solutions, make sure to assign the corresponding issue to your mentor for review.
-Once you've done that and both you and your mentor feel satisfied, close the issue and delete the branch.
+To get feedback on your solutions, you can post your solutions to the [community](../../community/join.md).